waterinstitute/hecrasio/README.md

 ## Project organization

-    ├── config             <- Configuration files for the project.
-    ├── build              <- Files for building environments │   ├── docker         <- Docker-compose, Dockerfile, requirements, etc. for the project.
+    ├── build              <- Files for building environments │   └── docker         <- Docker-compose, Dockerfile, requirements, etc. for the project.
     │
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── processed      <- The folder to store HEC-RAS .hdf files for analysis with the notebook │
-    │   └── raw            <- The original, immutable data dump.
+    ├── notebooks          <- LWI QA/QC notebook for HEC-RAS input/output analysis
     │
-    │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │       └── hecrasio
+    │   └── data           <- Scripts to download or generate data │       └── hecrasio   <- Scripts to analyze the HEC-RAS input/output
     │
     └── LICENSE